JuliaAttic/QuDirac.jl/docs/labels_and_coeffs.md

 # QuDirac objects as data structures
 ---

-Under the hood, QuDirac's Kets, Bras, and operator types use dictionaries to map labels to coefficients.
+Under the hood, QuDirac's Kets, Bras, and operator types use `Dict`s to map labels to coefficients.

 There are few important things to keep in mind when working with these structures:

 - All coefficients are restricted to be a subtype of `Number`.
-- All state labels are of type `Vector`.
+- All state labels are of type `StateLabel`.
-- All operator labels are of type `OpLabel`, a composite type that holds a pair of state labels
+- All operator labels are of type `OuterLabel`, a composite type that holds two `StateLabel`s (one for the Ket, and one for the Bra)
 - Because the label-to-coefficient map is stored as a `Dict`, the components of a QuDirac object are "unordered".
 In other words, iteration through a QuDirac object's labels and coefficients is not guaranteed to be in any particular order.

 ---